duojs/duo/Readme.md

 }
 ```

-If you're coming from the Component community, you'll notice that we no longer need to add `scripts` or `styles` or `templates`.
+If you're coming from the Component community, you'll notice that we no longer need to add `scripts`, `styles` or `templates`.
 Duo handles all of this for you, walking the dependency tree and including what you need without all the manual work.
 This also has the added benefit of only bundling what you actually use so you can keep your build size to a minimum.

 If you have an `html` template or JSON file that you'd like to include, simply require it.
 Duo automatically compiles and bundles the file as a javascript string using the [string-to-js](https://github.com/component/duo-string-to-js) plugin: